 Johnson C. Smith University has no official attendance policy.
-However, because attendance in classes is a vital part of the educational process, students are encouraged to attend classes regularly and promptly.
+However, because class attendance is a vital part of the educational process, students are encouraged to go to classes regularly and promptly..

 JOHNSON C. SMITH UNIVERSITY HONOR CODE

 The University Honor Code is enforced by the Council of Deans and the University Judiciary Board.
 The Honor Code states: